Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

 We implement this anisotropy using Si/SiO${}_{2}$ multilayers with subwavelength thicknesses (Fig.~\ref{fig:RTIR}a) at the telecommunication wavelength ($\lambda=1550$~nm).
-Figure~\ref{fig:RTIR} highlights the contrast between relaxed-TIR and conventional TIR, showing the measured light reflection at the interface of a hemi-cylindrical Si prism and the anisotropic multi-layer metamaterial.
+Figure~\ref{fig:RTIR} highlights the contrast between relaxed-TIR and conventional TIR, showing the measured light reflection at the interface of a hemi-cylindrical Si prism and the anisotropic multilayer metamaterial.
 The periodicity of the multilayer is $\Lambda =100$ nm and 5 periods have been deposited on the prism.
-The Maxwell-Garnett effective medium theory (EMT) \cite{milton_theory_2002} predicts that the multilayer with subwavelength periodicity demonstrates strong anisotropy \cite{jahani_transparent_2014, herzig_sheinfux_subwavelength_2014} at the operating wavelength ($\varepsilon _{2y} =\varepsilon _{2z} =\varepsilon _{\rm Si} \rho +\varepsilon _{\rm SiO_{2} } (1-\rho )$ and $1/\varepsilon _{2x} =\rho /\varepsilon _{\rm Si} +(1-\rho )/\varepsilon _{\rm SiO_2 }$ where $\rho$ is the fill fraction of silicon).
+The Maxwell-Garnett effective medium theory (EMT) \cite{milton_theory_2002} predicts that the multilayer with subwavelength periodicity demonstrates strong anisotropy \cite{jahani_transparent_2014, herzig_sheinfux_subwavelength_2014, halir_ultra-broadband_2016,sayem_broad_2016, gomis-bresco_anisotropy-induced_2017} at the operating wavelength ($\varepsilon _{2y} =\varepsilon _{2z} =\varepsilon _{\rm Si} \rho +\varepsilon _{\rm SiO_{2} } (1-\rho )$ and $1/\varepsilon _{2x} =\rho /\varepsilon _{\rm Si} +(1-\rho )/\varepsilon _{\rm SiO_2 }$ where $\rho$ is the fill fraction of silicon).
 Note we are in the effective medium metamaterial limit ($\Lambda \ll \lambda$) away from the photonic crystal regime ($\Lambda \sim \lambda$).
-We have deposited a thin tungsten layer on top of the multilayer metamaterial to absorb the reflection from the air interface.
+Reflection occurs on two interfaces, the primary silicon-metamaterial interface and the secondary metamaterial-air interface.
+We have deposited a thin tungsten layer on top of the multilayer metamaterial to attenuate the unwanted reflection from the secondary metamaterial/air interface.
 Figure~\ref{fig:RTIR}b displays different measured critical angles for {\it s} and {\it p} polarizations.
 Various samples with different fill fractions have been fabricated.
 As $\rho$ deviates from 0 and 1, the multilayer displays effective anisotropy and the critical angle for {\it s} and {\it p} polarized incidences are separated in agreement with relaxed-TIR theory in equation \eqref{GrindEQ__2_}.
-The effective permittivity of the multilayer structure (extracted from the critical angle) shows strong anisotropy and is in good agreement with EMT.
-(Fig.~\ref{fig:RTIR}c).
-It is clearly seen that the critical angle depends on only one component of the permittivity tensor for each polarization irrespective of fill-fraction.
-With the extra degree of freedom afforded by the other components of the dielectric tensor, this multilayer structure can be used as a cladding for conventional dielectric waveguides to control the evanescent waves and skin-depth in the cladding.
-Figure~\ref{fig:RTIR}d displays the effect of the multilayer anisotropic cladding on the reduction of the evanescent wave skin-depth as compared to conventional waveguides.
+The effective permittivity of the multilayer structure (extracted from the critical angle) shows strong anisotropy and is in good agreement with EMT (Fig.~\ref{fig:RTIR}c).
+It is clearly seen that the critical angle depends on only one component of the permittivity tensor for each polarization irrespective of the fill-fraction.
+With the extra degree of freedom afforded by the other components of the dielectric tensor, this anisotropic structure can be used as a cladding for conventional dielectric waveguides to control the evanescent waves and skin-depth in the cladding \cite{jahani_transparent_2014,li_flexible_2016}.
+Figure~\ref{fig:RTIR}d displays the effect of the multilayer anisotropic cladding on reducing of the evanescent wave skin-depth as compared to a conventional slab waveguide.
 Note that this evanescent wave engineering approach in extreme skin-depth (e-skid) waveguides is due to the fast variation of the evanescent fields in a subwavelength high-index-contrast super-lattice (Fig.~\ref{fig:RTIR}d).
 This is fundamentally different from other light confinement strategies which function on interference of propagating waves (photonic crystals) or field enhancement in a slot \cite{joannopoulos_photonic_2008, almeida_guiding_2004, halir_waveguide_2015, yang_giant_2008, levy_implementation_2005}.